Leading Self: Free Self Leadership Tools & Assessments

 • Outcome: A clear, written plan for how you'll show up and grow as a leader in your new role.

-Your days feel scattered, with a clear plan.
-You’re busy but not always productive, and you want more focus and energy.
+Your days feel scattered, without a clear plan.
+You're busy but not always productive, and you want more focus and energy.

 1. Begin with the Life Balance Tool